 Loans work by giving borrowers a lump sum, which is then repaid over a series of instalments, which include interest paid on your loan.
 The interest rate you’re charged has a big impact on the amount you repay.

-Taking a loan out over a shorter repayment period means your monthly repayments can be potentially higher.
-However, whilst taking it over a longer duration can result in lower monthly repayments, the overall interest is likely to be higher.
+Taking a loan out over a shorter repayment period means your monthly repayments can potentially be higher.
+However, whilst taking it out over a longer duration can result in lower monthly repayments, the overall interest is likely to be higher.

 If you can’t keep up with repayments on a loan, this can damage your credit score and mean you could have difficulty getting credit in the future.